MilanRajkumar/balance-sheet/Readme.md

 React app has been created using vite js and add minimal configuration require for development with some basic unit testing.
 React testing library and vitest are used for testing with msw module to mock api call.

-GoLang has a basic setup test for the api call.
+GoLang has a basic tet setup which mocks api call.

 #### How to start in local machine?